Which city is cheaper, Providence or New Orleans?

 New Orleans gets a good bit of rain this time of year.
 In July, New Orleans usually receives more rain than Providence.
 New Orleans gets 5.9 inches (149 mm) of rain, while Providence receives 2.8 inches (72 mm) of rain each month for the summer.

 The autumn brings many poeple to New Orleans as well as Providence.
-Many travelers come to New Orleans for the shopping scene and the music scene.
+Many travelers come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene.
+Also, many visitors come to Providence in the autumn for the shopping scene.

 New Orleans is much warmer than Providence in the autumn.
-The temperature in New Orleans is usually 69°F (21°C) in October, and Providence stays around 53°F (12°C).
+The daily temperature in New Orleans averages around 69°F (21°C) in October, and Providence fluctuates around 53°F (12°C).

 The sun comes out a lot this time of the year in Providence.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the autumn, New Orleans often gets more sunshine than Providence.
 New Orleans gets 240 hours of sunny skies this time of year, while Providence receives 211 hours of full sun.